wschaef/goes-architecture/architecture.md

 #### Assumptions on current architecture
 - The current architecture utilizes containers for microservices deployed on-premises.
 - GOES company maintains an OpenID Connect compliant Identity Providers (IdP) to authenticate users.
-- GOES company maintains other applications for employees on-premise, so that IAM for employees is required on-premise as well.
+- GOES company maintains other applications for employees on-premise, so that IAM for employees is required on-premises as well.
 - GOES consumers already use a 3rd party IdP to authenticate.

 The exact numbers for non-functional requirements are assumptions too.